Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Taste and Culinary

 Pecans have a flavor that is both dry and sweet.
-They are popular in raw form and ingredients in pastries, candies, salads, cookies, pasta, and other dishes.
-Furthermore, the nutshells can smoke meats, ground and used in beauty products, and even make delicious ice cream.
+Furthermore, the nutshells can be utilized for smoking meats, ground up and incorporated into beauty products, and even used to make delicious ice cream.

 Nutrition